-Sometimes I forget how absolutely amazing apple desserts are, but this apple crumble has reminded me that apples can rock dessert.
-Big time.
+Sometimes I forget how absolutely amazing apple desserts are, but this caramel apple crumble has reminded me that apples can rock dessert in a big way.
+If you are looking for a non pumpkin dessert for Thanksgiving, this caramel covered apple crumble fits the bill perfectly.

 This is one of those recipes that turned out absolutely amazing.
 The kind you have to back away from the pan with your fork from, because you could probably eat the entire pan (wait, is that just me, please say it’s not just me!).
 But it also did not turn out at all how I planned for it to.
 I was planning make a really awesome cinnamon apple magic cookie bar, using the Eagle Brand recipe for Apple Magic Cookie Bars and adding to it a bit (it had no cinnamon – sorry, anything baked apple must have cinnamon!).
 I’m kind of obsessed with magic cookie bars, and always have been.
 In my head I was picturing a wonderful apple magic cookie bar.
 You know one you could carry around, like mobile apple pie!